 Tame the Dragon

 Mastered the Hellbender and chasing your next adrenaline-pumping drive?
-Test your wheels on the Dragon, a thrilling drive with 318 curves in just 11 miles that stretches from Swain County to the borders of Tennessee.
+Test your wheels on the Tail of the Dragon, a thrilling drive with 318 curves in just 11 miles that stretches from Swain County to the borders of Tennessee.
 Motorcyclists and sports car enthusiasts are often spotted putting their skills to the test on the many tight, sharp turns of Highway 129 North, which can be accessed from Bryson City via US-74 and NC-28-N.

 While some claim that his road is less scenic than the others, it is a drive that will get your heart pumping as it travels through the forested mountain sides.